PMFrancisco/Notably/README.md

 1. Open the extension popup
 2. Click "All Notes" button
-3. Browse all your saved notes
+3. Browse all your saved notes, **automatically grouped by website domain**
-4. Use the search bar to filter notes by title, content, or tags
+4. Click on any domain name to expand/collapse notes from that site
-5. Click on any note to view details
+5. Use the search bar to filter notes (switches to flat list view when searching)
-6. Use the delete button to remove notes
+6. Click the delete button to remove notes

 ### Exporting Notes